Datasilk/Saber/README.md

 Build web pages from within your web browser using a built-in IDE for editing HTML, CSS, LESS, & Javascript files.

 #### Navigate to any URL
-Convert any URL within your website to a valid web page simply by navigating to the URL and writing some HTML & CSS within the built-in IDE.
+Convert any URL within your website to a valid web page simply by navigating to the URL and writing some HTML, CSS, & JavaScrpit within the built-in IDE.
 The editor initially opens 3 files (HTML, LESS, & JS) that are resources for the web page being viewed.

 #### Create & Modify Website Resources
 Use the **file browser** within the built-in IDE to open website resources (HTML, CSS, LESS, & JS files) in new tabs.
 Use the *File* drop down menu to open the file browser or create new files & folders.
 The initial folder structure is described below: